Babypluto192/AncientchinaJS/README.md

 ## Change background

-You can easily change background if rou don't see a text
+You can easily change background if you don't see a text

 ### Interesting test